-OIPIs 2021 Biennial Report includes references to the applicable federal performance measures as part of the federally required System Performance Report associated with VTrans.
+OIPIs 2021 and 2023 Biennial Reports include references to the applicable federal performance measures as part of the federally required System Performance Report associated with VTrans.
 Note, on an annual basis, OIPI and VDOT conduct analysis and facilitate discussions with the CTB to review and accept safety performance measure targets.
 On a biennial basis, OIPI and VDOT conduct analysis and facilitate discussions with the CTB to review and accept bridge, pavement, system performance, and congestion mitigation and air quality performance measure targets.